The U.S. has celebrated LGBT History Month each October since 1994. It’s a time to honor achievements and recognize the importance of representation.

 Davidson: There are reasons why people from Harvard, Stanford, Columbia, etc. are successful beyond their raw skills.
 It’s because they’re surrounded by other people with resources.
-LGBT+ entrepreneurs should recognize those resources don’t have to be financial; they can also be intellectual, like a robust network.
+LGBTQ+ entrepreneurs should recognize those resources don’t have to be financial; they can also be intellectual, like a robust network.

 Barbee: Being intentional about how you build your network is critical.
 Your ability to leverage the right people when you need them, based on their experiences and expertise, will prove immensely valuable in growing your business.

 DeLeón: I’m very lucky to have mentors like Megan Kashner, a professor of social impact at Northwestern (who also just launched Colorful Capital).
 I’ve even cold-called people who I think could help me.
 Look for people to mentor you; don’t underestimate the power of connections.

 Davidson: I met my mentor walking around Soho in London.
 We had a similar intellectual understanding, as he left a large banking organization to be more entrepreneurial.
 He’s given me heart, strength and confidence.
 And as a mentor, I encourage entrepreneurs to really bring their full authenticity and humanity to the conversation.